-One of the most common types of sleep disorders or sleep apnea is Obstructive sleep apnea (OSA) which is caused by obstruction of the airway.
-The obstruction occurs during sleep as the lower jaw slips backwards and essentially closes the upper airway which results in reduction of oxygen level in blood stream.
-The pausing and gasping for air is called “apneas” which means “without breath”.
+One of the most common types of sleep disorders or sleep apnea is Obstructive Sleep Apnea (OSA) which is caused by obstruction of the airway.
+The obstruction occurs during sleep as the lower jaw slips backwards and essentially closes the upper airway which results in reduction of the oxygen level in the blood stream.
+The pausing and gasping for air is called “apnea” which means without breath.

-In America, it is estimated that around 18 million of Americans suffer from obstruction of airway or sleep apnea.
+It is estimated that around 18 million Americans suffer from sleep apnea.
 What is so dangerous is that about 80-90% of them are undiagnosed.

-Snoring could be harmless, however, it is a sign of airway obstruction and this results as the tongue rolls back into the throat when an individual is sleeping.
-This causes blocking of the airway which results in snoring and sleep apnea.
+Snoring could be harmless, however, it is a sign of airway obstruction and this results from the tongue rolling back into the throat when an individual is sleeping.
+This causes a blockage of the airway which results in snoring and sleep apnea.

 Did you know:

-Males are more likely to have OSA, Obstructive sleep apnea-hypopnea syndrome than females.
+Males are more likely to have OSAHS, Obstructive Sleep Apnea-Hypopnea Syndrome than females.
 There are many theories behind this fact.
-But males generally store more fat in their upper body specially in their neck than women, females have some hormonal protection against Obstructive sleep apnea hypopnea syndrome (OSAHS).
-These hormonal difference could be one reason females present with different symptoms than men.
+Males generally store more fat in their upper body, esspecially in their neck than women.
+Females also have some hormonal protection against OSAHS.
+These hormonal differences could be one reason females present with different symptoms than men.
 Men present with more obvious symptoms such as snoring, witnessed apnea, and tiredness.
-However, females may present with symptoms such as fatigue, mood disorders, Temporal mandibular disease (TMD), or insomnia.
+However, females may present with symptoms such as fatigue, mood disorders, Temporal Mandibular Disease (TMD), or insomnia.

 Another interesting factor is age.
-Children with OSA will often show mouth breathing, bedtime problems, and bet wetting.
-In many cases they may show hyperactivity or difficulty concentrating in school or during daily activity.
-Older adults present with tiredness, and narrow palate or snoring.
+Children with OSA will often show mouth breathing, bedtime problems, and bedwetting.
+In many cases they may show hyperactivity, difficulty concentrating in school or during daily activties.
+Older adults present with tiredness, narrow palate or snoring.

-Individuals with Obstructive sleep apnea-hypopnea syndrome (OSAHS) develop inflammatory responses with is responsible for hypertension.
-But the good news is that with good airway system and preventing OSA the inflammatory response with be eliminated.
+Individuals with OSAHS develop inflammatory responses which cause hypertension, aka high blood pressure.
+But the good news is that with a good airway system and preventing OSA the inflammatory response will be eliminated.

 There are many options to treat sleep apnea.
 Sleep apnea is a silent killer.
-It put an individual with sleep apnea at great risk of death than stroke.
+An individual with sleep apnea is at greater risk of death from stroke.
 Take this matter seriously and seek professional help.